Welcome to the Elmhurst University Family

 - After you’ve paid your tuition deposit, RSVP in one of two ways:

 - Click on the “Blackboard” button once you have logged in to the Portal.

 - Check your Activity Stream for a list of required tests, and click on the name of an exam for instructions and to complete it.

 - Your official final high school transcript showing a graduation date is required, per federal regulations.
-If you uploaded copies of your SAT or ACT test score for application purposes, you must request official test scores from College Board or ACT.
+If you uploaded copies of your SAT or ACT test score for application purposes, you must request official test scores from University Board or ACT.

 - Make sure to submit official AP/IB/CLEP score reports.
 College credit for these exams cannot be awarded without the score report from College Board or International Baccalaureate.

 - Submit final college transcripts if you completed coursework after your admission to Elmhurst, so you can have up-to-the-minute evaluations of your transfer credit.

 - A few days after you register for your courses, you will receive your bill for the term.